University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 # **4. Repeat the above steps for the remaining 2 patients**

 1. Run `prokka` to annotate the genome assembly
-2. Run 'snippy' to identify variants
+2. Run `snippy` to identify variants
-3. View `snippy` results to identify AMR mutations
+3. View `snippy` results to identify variants in the gene ttR-2

 Once ran above for all patients, complete the below table: